duke-compsci290-spring2018/final-project-team-12/README.md

     * This user can invite and remove players from the game
     * The Game Master is not a player
 * Player
-    * Can join a game through an invite from a Game Master
+    * Can join the game by logging in with Google
     * Can complete tasks to obtain rewards
     * Can vote to approve or disapprove proposed tasks
     * Can help validate the completion of a task
     * Can propose a new game task, to be approved by the group.
-* Spectator
+* Spectator Guest (No Login)
-    * The spectator can view private games by name, and view the standings of participants within those games.
+    * The spectator can view the standings of participants within those games.
 The spectator cannot participate.
-* Guest (No Login)
-    * No login required.
-Anyone can visit the site and look up public games by name, and view the standings of participants within those games

 #### Adding Players
 The Game Master can add new players to the game by email.
 Invited players will be sent an email.
 ### Task/Challenges